Zanzibar

 House of Wonders (pic outside)

-Fruit shakes @ Archipelago Waterfront Zanzibar* (Beautiful beach views)
+Fruit shakes @ Archipelago Waterfront Zanzibar* (beautiful beach views)

 Walk through the Suicide Alley…